-In The Ethics of Technology: A Geometric Analysis of Five Moral Principles (Oxford UP 2017) I develop an analytic ethics of technology based on recent work on conceptual spaces.
-You can read more about the book here and here is a follow-up paper on the same topic (with Steven Verheyen).
-My most recent book on technology and ethics is my textbook Ethics for Engineers (Oxford UP 2019).
+The Ethics of Technology: A Geometric Analysis of Five Moral Principles (Oxford UP 2017) develops an analytic ethics of technology inspired by recent work on conceptual spaces.
+You can read more about the book here, and here is a follow-up paper on the same topic (with Steven Verheyen).
+My most recent book on technology and ethics is Ethics for Engineers (Oxford UP 2019).

-Here is a blog post on the Boeing 737 Max disasters.
+Here is a blog post on the Boeing 737 Max case.

 In The Dimensions of Consequentialism (Cambridge UP 2013) I introduce and defend a distinction between multidimensional and one-dimensional consequentialism.
 You can read a free excerpt on CUP's webpage.
 Here is a review in Ethics and here is another in Notre Dame Philosophical Reviews.
 In November 2013 the book was discussed at a two-day conference in Konstanz, Germany.
 Ethical Theory and Moral Practice published a special issue with papers from the workshop in February 2016.